-Late Delivery Policy: If an order is not confirmed delivered by X days after the order is placed, the merchant is responsible for 100% of the cost of any refund for that order.
+Late Delivery Policy: If an order is not confirmed delivered by X calendar days after the order is placed, the merchant is responsible for 100% of the cost of any refund for that order.

 X is calculated based on reasonable delivery times collected per destination.

-Please note that the following X days are related to Standard orders only.
+Please note that the following X calendar days are related to Standard orders only.
 Wish Express orders have their own delivery windows that must be met.
 If the wish express order is delivered beyond the expected Wish Express delivery deadline, the merchant will be responsible for 100% of the refund.